-- o Learn history and physical examination of vascular access - o Learn basic differential diagnosis of vascular access pathology - Learn communication with referring physicians - Learn the risks, benefits and indications for the various forms of interventional procedures - All fellows must present all patients to an attending faculty physician at each visit.
+- Learn history and physical examination of vascular access - Learn basic differential diagnosis of vascular access pathology - Learn details of the acute dialysis prescription and management of the dialysis patient in an acute setting - o Learn communication with referring physicians - Learn the risks, benefits and indications for the various forms of interventional procedures - All fellows must present all patients to an attending faculty physician at each visit.
 The attending will see the patient and either observe the fellow with the patient or repeat critical components of the history and physical.
 This occurs weekly throughout the academic year.